Locations:

 Diagnosis and Tests

-• Barium swallow (esophagogram): This test involves swallowing a substance called barium.
-X-rays show how the barium moves through your esophagus.
-The test can identify an indentation caused by a vascular ring.
+• Barium swallow (esophagogram): X-rays show how barium (a liquid) moves through your esophagus.
+It can identify an indentation caused by a vascular ring.

-• Bronchoscopy: For a bronchoscopy, a healthcare provider will place a tube through your mouth or nose into your lungs.
-The tube has a light and small camera so the healthcare provider can see inside your airways.
+• Bronchoscopy: A provider places a lighted tube through your mouth or nose and into your lungs so they can see inside your airways.

-• Upper endoscopy: During an upper endoscopy, a tube goes through your mouth and into your throat.
-The small light and camera allow the healthcare provider to see inside your esophagus.
+• Upper endoscopy: A provider places a lighted tube through your mouth and into your throat to see inside your esophagus.

 Management and Treatment